JanBurle/SeiteLite/README.md

 ### Docker

-A develoment environment is provided in the `docker-compose.yml` and `tools/Dockerfile` files.
+A development environment is provided in the `docker-compose.yml` and `tools/Dockerfile` files.

 Start the environment with